 How is COVID-19 affecting children and teens?

 Every day, health care providers (HCPs) and scientists are learning more information about COVID-19 from symptoms to treatment methods.
 Originally, COVID-19 was not seen frequently in children and teens, but we are seeing a rising number of cases in young people.
-As of of April 29th, 2021, over 3.78million children and teens have been diagnosed with COVID-19 in the US.
-Children and teens are also now accounting for about 22% of new infections in the US.
+As of May 27th, 2021, over 4 million children and teens have been diagnosed with COVID-19 in the US.
+Children and teens are also now accounting for ~22% of new infections in the US.

 Severe illness due to COVID-19 continues to be rare in children and teens.
 However, HCPs have seen a very small number of children and teens develop an inflammatory (swelling) response known as, “Pediatric Multi-System Inflammatory Syndrome.”
 Symptoms to watch for include fever, rash, swelling (hands, feet, and tongue), vomiting, and diarrhea.
 If you experience any these symptoms, call your HCP right away.
 It’s very important to stress that this syndrome can attack the heart and blood vessels, causing them to swell limiting the passage of blood through them.
 Many of these symptoms are similar to a rare pediatric inflammatory illness called Kawasaki (“Kah-wah-sah-kee”) a serious but treatable illness usually seen in young children.
 It’s important to remember, many children and teens who develop this syndrome may never show the classic signs of COVID-19.
 The throat or nasal swab may be negative for COVID-19, but the blood test for antibodies to the virus may be positive (meaning that you have been exposed to the virus).
 The big take away here is this syndrome is treatable (when caught early) and is affecting a very low number of children and teens worldwide, but it’s important to know the signs and symptoms, just in case.